Kozea/WeasyPrint/docs/tutorial.rst

 Instantiating HTML and CSS objects ..................................

-If you have a file name, an absolute URL or a readable file-like object, you can just pass it to :class:`HTML` or :class:`CSS` to create an instance.
+If you have a file name, an absolute URL or a readable :term:`file object`, you can just pass it to :class:`HTML` or :class:`CSS` to create an instance.
 Alternatively, use a named argument so that no guessing is involved: